MengLiu90/SynerGNet/README.md

 ## Synergy Datasets used in this paper
 We used three synergy datasets in this study:
 1. Original synergy dataset

    The synergy data from AZ-DREAM challenge (https://www.synapse.org/#!Synapse:syn4231880/wiki/)
 3. Augmented synergy dataset

    Augmented synergy data generated from the AZ-DREAM challenge synergy data.
 The complete augmented data can be accessed through https://osf.io/kd9e7/.
 5. DrugCombDB synergy dataset

    The synergy data from DrugCombDB (http://drugcombdb.denglab.org/main).
 This dataset is used as the validation set for the SynerGNet.
+Accessible within the ```./Dataset/DrugCombDB/``` directory.